douglasofreitas/react-native-start/README.md

 # React Native Start

-Simple react-native app with usefull libraries.
+Boilerplate of react-native app with usefull libraries.

 Project with:

 React: "16.8.3"
 React Native: "0.59.10"

-Features:
-* Contexts
-* Components
+Use:
-* APIs
+* Hooks

 Libraries:
 * react-navigation